There are many types of grief that people, and children, deal with over the holiday season.

-He stayed in NY, and I didn’t have any communication with him until I was 18.
+He stayed in NY, and I didn’t communicate with him until I was 18.

-Thirteen Christmases went by without him, and while he wasn’t dead, there was a grief that accompanied each of them.
+Thirteen Christmases went by without him, and while he wasn’t dead, grief accompanied each of them.

-My mother was an addict who couldn’t take care of us or remain on the right side of the law.
+My mother was an addict who couldn’t care for us or remain on the right side of the law.

-My sister and I ended up living with my grandparents, and my mother rarely appeared on Christmas Day.
+My sister and I lived with my grandparents, and my mother rarely appeared on Christmas Day.

 She would promise to be there and then not show up.

-Children living in situations like this are processing trauma, and anything can trigger sadness or behaviors.
+Children living in situations like this process trauma, and anything can trigger sadness or behaviors.

 They are not always appreciative of the attempts by their caregivers to make the holidays happy.